-Thus, Nolo recommends bringing up the danger of bankruptcy early in your conversation.
+Thus, it makes sense to bring up the danger of bankruptcy early in your conversation.
 Even if you’re not really considering bankruptcy as an option, suggesting it’s a possibility gives your creditor an incentive to strike a deal.
-This threat works particularly well with unsecured lenders, who are most likely to end up with nothing if you file for bankruptcy.
+This threat works best with unsecured lenders, who are most likely to end up with nothing if you file for bankruptcy.

-Start your negotiations by making a lowball offer.
+Start your negotiations by making a lowball settlement offer.
 For instance, you could ask the creditor to settle the debt for 15% of what you currently owe.
-Of course, you shouldn’t expect the creditor to accept this offer.
-Instead, they’ll probably counter with a higher amount, such as 80%.
+Don’t expect the creditor to accept this offer.
+Instead, they’ll probably make a higher counteroffer, such as 80%.

 As you negotiate, keep your budget in mind.
-For instance, if you know the most you can afford to pay is 40% of what you owe, start low enough to end up with a settlement no higher than that amount.
+For example, if you know the most you can afford to pay is 40% of your total debt amount, start low enough to end up with a settlement no higher than that amount.
 Settling your debt for an amount you can’t afford is no better than not settling it at all.

 When you’re under a lot of financial stress, it’s frustrating if the person on the other end of the line doesn’t show any sympathy for your problems.
 However, taking that anger out on your creditor or a debt collector doesn’t get you anywhere.
 Most likely, they’ll just label you a problem customer and hang up.